ivansdivans/bloom-buddy-mobile/README.md

 ![alt text](https://github.com/ivansdivans/bloom-buddy-mobile/blob/main/BloomBuddyMobile/Assets.xcassets/AppIcon.appiconset/180.png)

 "BloomBuddy" is your personal plant assistant.
-It serves the only purpose - help taking care of your house plants.
+It serves one purpose - help taking care of your house plants.

 You can create a household with up to 5 plants.
-Plants are automatically classified using build-in Machine Learning (ML) model.
+Plants are automatically classified using a built-in Machine Learning (ML) model.
 App can create tailored care schedule using scientific data about the plants and your household configuration.

-Using intuitive calendar view you can easily tick off plant care todos and view plant care history.
+Using an intuitive calendar view, you can easily tick off plant care todos and view a plant's care history.

 ## Credits